-The great thing about eye massages are that they can be used for both relaxation and waking up, depending on how much pressure you use.
+The great thing about eye massages is that they can be used for both relaxation and waking yourself up, depending on how much pressure you use.
 In the mornings, it’s best to start with a little bit of pressure to really get the blood flowing.
-This will help your eyes focus for the long day ahead of them.
+This will help your eyes focus during the long day ahead of them.

 At the end of the day, on your way home, you may opt for a gentler eye massage.
 Lightly apply pressure to the eyelid and the surrounding areas and move your fingers in small circular motions.
 Rather than giving your eyes a jolt, this will help the eyes to defocus and relax.

 You may experience blurred vision after a gentle massage.
 This is completely normal and is the one time you should actually enjoy your blurred vision.
 It only means that your eyes are defocusing and relaxing.
 Your eyesight should return to normal after a minute or two.

 This next tip is brought to you by one of our readers, who shared with us that they do vision training exercises while on the treadmill.
 What’s better than pairing exercise with exercise?
 Get it all out of the way at the same time!

 While on the treadmill, you’re going to want to once again go with simpler eye exercises.
 You can try the eye-focusing exercises described previously, or you can roll your eyes.